The Home of IoT Security Best Practice and Next Practice

 Enter IoTSF: We’re here to help make it safe to connect so the many benefits of IoT can be realized.
 Through a dedicated program of guidance, reports, events, training, standards, advocacy and so much more, we represent a collaborative international response to the wicked challenge of IoT insecurity.

-Best Practice: Be sure to explore the rich content on this site including Reports and Best Practice Guides (Publications from the navigation bar), Conference Talks (Resources from the navigation bar) and see our Working Groups.
+Best Practice: Be sure to explore the rich content on this site including Reports and Best Practice Guides, Conference Talks (under Knowledge Resources’ from the navigation bar) and see our Working Groups.

 Next Practice: Routers and Gateways have a unique position when it comes to defence.
 See our ManySecured Project to see how we’re developing collaborative AI to provide Cognitive Security.